tiranuom/scalable-site/notes/Introduction.md

 # Introduction

 This collection of notes are collected and organized to compose a comprehensive guide on developing single page web applications based on newest technologies at the time of written.
 The content are planned to be organized in a simplified and comprehensive manner, addressing the major aspects of web application development and the technologies behind.

 ## Disclaimer

-Before we begin, This notes or so called book is prepared to build up a knowledge base on developing a maintainable and scalable web sites and not focussing on the script-kiddies or hackish coders who just hack the code and get what they need.
+Before we begin, This notes or so called book is prepared to build up a knowledge base on developing a maintainable and scalable web sites.
+This is not for the script-kiddies or hackish coders who just hack the code and get what they need.
 Yes, that may be required in the practical situations.
 But it is not a good practice and will lead to unmaintainable code in long run.
 This notes are focusing on providing a strong and proven architecture to avoid exactly that kind of situations.

 ## Content